 Eurasian Empires

-The overarching theme for this academic year will be "Histories of Capitalism" and we are especially interested in engaging with studies in economic and social history.
-The workshop will organize its engagements around three broad and interrelated sub-themes, one per quarter: (1) Labor Relations; (2) Property Regimes; and (3) Oceanic Connections.
-Through each of these themes we will understand the nature of capitalist transformation under imperial rule across Eurasia.
+The overarching theme for the 2023-24 academic year will be "Empire, Capital and Space" and we are especially interested in engaging with studies in economic and social history, and plan to build on the insights that emerged from discussions in the current academic year around histories of capitalism, particularly studies of labor relations and property regimes.
+The workshop will organize its engagements around three broad and interrelated sub-themes of 1) agrarian space, 2) urban space, and 3) oceanic space.
+Through each of these themes we will understand the nature and spaces of capitalist transformation under imperial rule across Eurasia.

 Cover image credit: David Rumsey Map Center